scality/Zenko-RFCs/docs/design/crr-metrics.md

 | Name | Help | Type |
 | ---- | ---- | ---- |
 replication_objects_status_changed | Number of objects updated | Counter
+kafka_lag | Number of kafka objects we are behind in the queue | Gauge

 ### Labels